xster/flutter-wiki/Tree-hygiene.md

- 4. If you landed a breaking change, add a bullet point to the top section of the [Changelog page on the wiki](https://github.com/flutter/flutter/wiki/Changelog), describing your change and linking to your e-mail in [the mailing list archives](https://groups.google.com/forum/#!forum/flutter-dev).
+ 4. If you landed a breaking change, add a bullet point to the top section of the [Changelog page on the wiki](https://github.com/flutter/flutter/wiki/Changelog), describing your change either and linking to your e-mail in [the mailing list archives](https://groups.google.com/forum/#!forum/flutter-dev) or including the same information, in particular what the change is, why we made the change, and how to migrate code affected by the change.

     To figure out the correct version heading for the changelog run `git fetch upstream && flutter --version`.
-For example, if it says "Flutter 0.0.23-pre.10" in the output your changelog entry should be under heading "Changes since 0.0.22".
+For example, if it says "Flutter 1.2.23-pre.10" in the output your changelog entry should be under heading "Changes since 1.2.22".

 Where possible, even "breaking" changes should be made in a backwards-compatible way, for example by introducing a new class and marking the old class `@deprecated`.
 When